 When You File Your Income Tax Returns

-If you are an individual and have a Permanent Account Number (PAN), it is generally required to link your Aadhaar with your PAN for filing your income tax returns.
+If you are an individual and have a Permanent Account Number (PAN), linking your Aadhaar with your PAN is generally required for filing your income tax returns.
 This helps the tax department track financial activities correctly.

 For Certain Government Subsidies and Benefits